DenisEsipko/Design-Patterns-Java/Behavioral Patterns/Strategy/Pac-Man_Patterns-Ghost_Movement.md

 ### Chase Behaviour: Strategy Pattern
-The Chase behaviour of the ghosts varies, and the implementation of each of the parts are removed into a seperate class.
+The chase behaviour of the ghosts vary, and the implementation of each of the parts are removed into a seperate class.
 Hence, the algorithm to chase aggressively, ambush, patrol and random is placed in seperate classes.
 An interface (ChaseBehaviour) is created to allow for the composition between the Ghost class and the different implementations of the the Chase behaviour.

 The following diagram illustrates the composition and implementation of the Ghost class and the different implementations of the ChaseBahaviour: